Geetima2021/PLL-IC-design-using-Open-Source-PDK-Google-Skywater-130nm/README.md

 ## Tapeout Labs

 - The first step is to go to the efabless caravel github [link](https://github.com/efabless/caravel) and from the gds folder download `user_analog_project_wrapper_empty.gds.gz` and extract it.
 - Next open the `user_analog_project_wrapper_empty.gds.gz` in magic using the command `magic -T sky130A.tech user_analog_project_wrapper_empty.gds.gz` and place the PLL design in the used define area.
 By zooming in the pins available in the SOC can be viewed.
-The PLL has 5 pins, 1 each for voltage and ground, 2 digital IO pins for Ref_Clk and out_clk pina and an analog pin for the output VCO.
+The PLL has 5 pins, 1 each for voltage and ground, 2 digital IO pins for Ref_Clk and out_clk pins and an analog pin for the output VCO.
+The PLL IC is placed in the user defined area based on the pin placement and the connections are made thereaftter for the final processing/tapeout of the PLL IC.

 ## Acknowledgment